shierote/shierote/README.md

 ### Hi there, I', Taishi Eguchi 👋

-- 🧑‍🎓 Undergraduate student at the University of Tokyo
+- 🧑‍🎓 Master student at the University of Tokyo
 - 🧑‍💻 Software Engineer
 - [more info](https://taishi-eguchi.com/)